INSTRUCTIONS FOR AUTHORS

 Endnotes are not allowed at all unless it is an exceptional case.

-Footnotes dont replace the alphabetical list of references which must be at the end of the text.
-References which in notes are viewed as text references and do not constitute bibliographic details.
+Footnotes don’t replace the alphabetical list of references which must be at the end of the text.
+References which in notes are viewed as text references do not constitute bibliographic details.

 In text, use only single quotation marks except for those quotations within other quotations.
-Do not do any of the following: underline any quotation; neither must you print it in bold or in a larger font than the main text; also do not use a different font style for a quotation.
+Do not do any of the following: underline any quotation; neither printed it in bold or in a larger font than the main text; also do not use a different font style for a quotation.

 The titles of any biblical and/or apocryphal work should only be in Roman type;